 Our leaders and volunteers seek new members to join their teams.
 In joining, new volunteers are provided training, support, and a fun community working together to support our mission.

 DSN educates patients by providing resources to increase their knowledge so they feel confident in managing their conditions.
 Our website provides a patient handbook that is particularly helpful upon initial diagnosis.
 We have educational libraries of brochures, videos, journal articles, work and school-related resources, and blog posts to inform our members and support them in sharing information about their conditions with those around them.
-One of our most used resources is our member provided Medical Provider Directory, which helps individuals find medical professionals in their area who are familiar with treating all aspects of dysautonomia and related conditions.
+One of our most used resources is our member provided Medical Provider Directory and Interactive Map, which helps individuals find medical professionals in their area who are familiar with treating all aspects of dysautonomia and related conditions.